sf219/sfweb/_posts/2021-01-29-enf-basics.md

 <br style="line-height:0px;" />

 <p>
 You may wonder why you don't see this variation with your own eyes.
 Well, it's simply too fast.
-Cameras are able to record it due to a SigProc phenomena called aliasing, that reduces significantly the frequency of the blink.
+Cameras can record it due to a SigProc phenomenon called aliasing, that reduces significantly the frequency of the blink.
 But it's unreachable for the human eye.
   </p>
   <br style="line-height:0px;" />
 <p>